 Wondering how to get more people to visit your LinkedIn Profile?
 The secret for increasing traffic to your LinkedIn Profile is to apply effective Search Engine Optimization (SEO) techniques.

-Effective SEO for your LinkedIn Profile is not as difficult to do this as it sounds.
+Effective SEO for your LinkedIn Profile is not as difficult to do as it sounds.